Sunday, August 3, 2025

 At the time of his death, he had published six short stories.
 Among the few manuscripts left behind were an additional six completed drafts.
 These 12 stories were collected and published in a single volume, "The Stories of Breece D’J Pancake," in 1983.
 Pancake’s first and only book was a huge success.
 It was nominated for the Pulitzer Prize for Fiction but lost to the novel "."
 The collection is studied in many literature classes.

 His stories are gritty and realistic.
-They tell much in short, sparing language.
+They convey a great deal in a few words, using concise language.
 They often revolve around the plight of blue-collar workers struggling against the physical and moral decay of an Appalachian society in the throes of de-industrialization.
 His subjects are farmers, coal miners, barge workers, and mechanics.
-They experience loneliness, despair, and purposelessness but are also moored to their environments.
-They live and breathe Appalachia.
+They experience loneliness, despair, and a sense of purposelessness, yet are also deeply rooted in their environments.
+They live and breathe .

 Advertisement

 His upbringing in Milton, West Virginia, in the Teays Valley, inspired many of his stories.
 Several are set in the fictional town of "Rock Camp," modeled after Milton.
 The name came from Rock Camp Road, located just south of US-60.
-The café in “Trilobites” is modeled after a restaurant in town.
+The café in “Trilobites” is modeled after a local restaurant.
 The covered bridge in the story “The Honored Dead” is based on Milton’s historic Mud River Covered Bridge.

 Interest in his works has remained strong over the years.
 English professor Thomas Douglass wrote the first biography of Pancake, "A Room Forever," in 1998.
 In 2002, the stories “Trilobites” and “Fox Hunters” were included in the West Virginia University Press anthology book "Backcountry: Contemporary Writing in West Virginia."

-Library of America published "The Collected Breece D’J Pancake," a single volume including his original book, letters, and drafts of unfinished stories, in 2020.
+The Library of America published "The Collected Breece D’J Pancake" in 2020, a single volume that includes his original book, letters, and drafts of unfinished stories.
 Most recently, an article on Pancake served as the cover story for the Winter 2023 issue of Huntington Quarterly magazine.

 Pancake is buried beside his parents in Section G, Row F, Plot 72 at Milton Cemetery, near the Summers Avenue entrance.
 The cemetery is on a hill overlooking the valley where Pancake grew up.